‘How do I create a buyers list for wholesaling?’

 What To Focus On – Your Decision Grid For Creating A Buyers List for Wholesaling

-Researching this topic, I found really nice articles with large lists regarding how to create a buyer’s list.
+I researched this topic and found excellent articles with large lists regarding how to create a buyer’s list.

-I will spare you another large list, but will rather complement the work already done by getting you a tool which will help you make your own decisions on which marketing methods to create a buyers list to focus on.
+But I will complement the work already done by getting you a tool to help you decide which marketing methods to create a buyers list to focus on.

 Here is where a decision grid comes in handy.

-In a decision grid, you identify the most important conditions to qualify the different methods as effective or not and give each one a weight of importance (this is rather subjective).
+In a decision grid, you identify the most critical conditions to qualify the different methods as effective and give each one a weight of importance (this is somewhat subjective).

 After that, you give the different methods points in the context of these conditions.

-I will just give you the concrete information with different examples.
+I will give you concrete information with different examples.

-So, I selected 16 marketing methods suggested in the different articles above, determined the following five factors, and weighted them according to what I considered as important to be effective (you might have used other weights than me, since it’s kind of a subjective evaluation) with points between 1 and 10:
+Then I determined the following five factors and weighted them according to what I considered as essential to be effective with points between 1 and 10:

 1) Low Costs

-I weighed this with 5 points, as not important but also not unimportant.
+I weighed this with 5 points, as not important but not unimportant.

-I weighed with an 8 since it’s kind of important, so it doesn’t produce too much opportunity costs (LINK) for you
+I weighed it with an 8 since it’s kind of important, so it doesn’t produce too many opportunity costs for you

 3) Higher Barriers to Entry (Skills Necessary), Less Competition

-This one I gave a 10.
-Yes, it’s not fun to have to learn or do a lot to do a certain method well enough to bring results.
-But if it’s easy, many others would do it too, meaning more competition.
+I gave this one a 10.
+Yes, learning a particular method first to produce results is not fun.
+But if it’s easy, many others would do it too, meaning more competition

-I gave this a 10 too, because if you start with a marketing method, you want to have the possibility to test it fast, so you can create something that is working after several iterations.
+I gave this a ten too.
+Why?
+When you start with a marketing method, you want to have the possibility to test it fast, so you can create something that is working after several iterations.

-This one might be a bit redundant to “not too time consuming”, but it’s leaning more towards the opportunity to be able to grow your business with it.
+This one might be a bit redundant to “not too time consuming,” but it’s leaning more towards the opportunity to grow your business with it.
 So I gave it a 10, too.

-And here come the 16 marketing methods to create a real estate buyers list I used in the decision grid (sorry, I couldn’t completely avoid to get you a little list):
+And here are the 16 marketing methods to create a real estate buyers list I used in the decision grid:

 - Direct Mail combined with Trulia and ListSource